 If you decide to stop the treatment, vellus hair will grow back.
 Hormonal changes can also trigger some hair regrowth.
 However, the hair quality and quantity will be far less compared to the post-procedure.

 Routinely shaving the hair is a huge time and money commitment for many.
-Getting rid of the hair for the long term will also get rid of the nagging feeling of being self-conscious of the hair growth and and maintenance of waxing, tweezing and/or shaving.
+Getting rid of the hair in the long term will also get rid of the nagging feeling of being self-conscious of the hair growth and maintenance of waxing, tweezing or shaving.